the-cm-collective/k1s/docs/concepts.md

 ## Reconcile

-The controller compares the desired state from specs to the observed state (Docker + SQLite) and performs the operations needed to converge.
+The controller compares the desired state from specs to the observed state (container runtime + SQLite) and performs the operations needed to converge.

 - Creates missing replicas (pulling images as needed).
 - Removes containers from older revisions after the new revision is live.